 What you can expect to experience while on the job

-Overall employment of security guards and gambling surveillance officers is projected to grow 15 percent from 2020 to 2030, faster than the average for all occupations.
-About 165,000 openings for security guards and gambling surveillance officers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Overall employment of security guards and gambling surveillance officers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.
+Despitelimitedemployment growth, about 155,900 openings for security guards and gambling surveillance officers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available